 Legal Assistance Is Available

 All injured workers deserve to understand their legal options and to take advantage of those options when they have been harmed while on the job.
-If you have questions about a workers’ compensation case, contact an attorney, like the workers’ compensation attorneys at the office of Polsky, Shouldice & Rosen, PC.
+If you have questions about a workers’ compensation case, contact an attorney, like a workers’ compensation attorney Brooklyn offers at the office of Polsky, Shouldice & Rosen, PC.
 They can answer your questions and help you know the best way to move forward.